EMRL/judge/README.md

-  -f, --female           Detect names that are best-guess female -m, --male             Detect names that are best-guess male -o, --other            Detect names that appear to be neither female or male -M, --merged           First and last name are in the same field -q, --quoted           First name is quoted
+  -f, --female           Detect names that are best-guess female -m, --male             Detect names that are best-guess male -o, --other            Detect names that appear to be neither female or male -v, --verbose          Display verbose output
-  -Q, --quoted-merged    First and last name are quoted in the same field -v, --verbose          Display verbose output
   -d. --debug            Display debug output
   -h, --help             Display this help and exit